Property Taxes and Your Mortgage Payment.

-In the event of property tax default, a lender may opt to pay the outstanding taxes balance from their own funds, add them to the outstanding mortgage balance, and note the loan in default.
+In the event of property tax default, a lender being aware, may opt to pay the outstanding taxes balance from their own funds.
+They would then simply add this sum to the outstanding mortgage balance, and elect whether or not to note the loan in default.

-PS: If you wish to challenge MPAC’s assessed-value please click here.
+If you wish to challenge MPAC’s assessment-value for your property please click here.

-PPS: If you are struggling with property tax arrears, get in touch with us to discuss your options.
+If you are unfortunately struggling with property tax arrears contact us to discuss potential solutions.

 FSRA Brokerage License:.
 13186